trinity-y/cafe-hopper/README.md

    npm install
    ```

+3. Ensure you have postgres downloaded and set up locally (latest version should be fine)

+    Go here for the installation instructions: https://www.postgresql.org/download/macosx/

-3. Create a `.env` file in the src/db and add the necessary
+5. Create a `.env` file in the src/db and add the necessary
    configs to connect to the local database you have created
    ```
    POSTGRES_DATABASE=